Pi4J/pi4j-docker/README.md

  This image is derived from `pi4j/pi4j-builder-native` and additionally includes pre-cached Maven build plugins and dependencies for [Pi4J v2.0](http://github.com/Pi4J/pi4j-v2) builds.
 This image's entry point is a Maven shell.
 If not explicitly provided, the default maven build arguments will be:
- `clean install -DskipTests -native`.
+ `clean install -DskipTests -Pnative,cross-compile`.
 This will effectively build all Pi4J projects including the native library projects which will be cross-compiled for RaspberryPi/ARM (32-bit & 64-bit) devices.

 **Note:** Pi4J versions prior to v1.4 are not currently tested or supported in these Docker images.